CIA activities in Indonesia: CIA failed coup attempt of 1958

-Following President Eisenhower's September 25, 1957 order to the CIA to overthrow the Sukarno government, Soviet intelligence learned of the plans almost instantly, publicizing the "American Plot to Overthrow Sukarno" three days later in an Indian newspaper, Blitz, which Soviet intelligence controlled.
+Following President Eisenhower's September 25, 1957, order to the CIA to overthrow the Sukarno government, Soviet intelligence learned of the plans almost instantly, publicizing the "American Plot to Overthrow Sukarno" three days later in an Indian newspaper, Blitz, which Soviet intelligence controlled.
 Despite Soviet awareness, the CIA began planning the coup, and set up operational bases primarily in the Philippines.
 The CIA then employed veteran Filipino CIA paramilitary officers to make contact with Indonesian military forces on Sumatra and Sulawesi.
 Working in tandem with the Pentagon, deliveries of weapons packages were prepared for distribution to rebel military forces in Sumatra and Sulawesi.
 The CIA also financed rebel forces with radio stations that issued anti-Sukarno broadcasts in an act of psychological warfare.
-American involvement, which was meant to remain a secret, was discovered when an American pilot was shot down.
+American involvement, which was meant to remain a secret, was discovered when an American pilot named Pope was shot down.
+In a dramatic unmasking, Pope was found to have his military identification card for the U.S. Airforce and paperwork for the operation.
+Subsequent investigation also outed the Taiwanese C.A.T. company that Pope was an employee for as a CIA transport service.
 After this incident, communist activists used Western intervention as a main point in arguments for communist rule.
 The next political campaigns to occur would incite a propaganda battle to gain citizens' support.

 In an effort to try to justify the interference by the United States, the CIA stated that in the time leading up to the coup, Indonesian economic development was severely impacted by the government's failure to unify the country.
 As a result, the outlying island population, which was responsible for most of the country's exports and tax revenues, became discontented with receiving little in return for their large contributions.
 In addition, the government began to nationalize foreign-owned plantations and mines, investing in the industries of rubber, copra, and tin.
-However the facilities were noted to be ill-maintained, which ultimately harmed Indonesia's economy under Sukarno.
+However, the facilities were noted to be ill-maintained, which ultimately harmed Indonesia's economy under Sukarno.
 The islands began to set up semi-autonomous governments until a rebellion finally broke out a year later, hindering production and devastating government revenues due to the loss of exports.
+An Indonesian geography fact vital to understanding the rebellion is that the rebelling states had economic resources, but didn't have the cultural and political power that Jakarta had.

 Back in the United States, at an OCB (Operations Coordination Board) Luncheon on January 8, 1958, the memorandum for the record states: "Mr. Dulles gave a brief report on the latest developments in Indonesia.
-He referred particularly to indications that the Bandung Council proposes to establish a Free Government of Indonesia, and said that while he believes a move of this sort would be premature, there is little we can or should do to try and stop it.
+He referred particularly to indications that the Bandung Council proposes to establish a Free Government of Indonesia and said that while he believes a move of this sort would be premature, there is little we can or should do to try and stop it.
 It was agreed it would be unwise to supply arms so long as the possibility exists that the government might become communist dominated."